-The Secret of Monkey Island XBLA Review
+The Secret of Monkey Island XBLA Review (4 out of 5)

 In the early 1990s, people loved playing LucasArts adventure games like Monkey Island series, Day of the Tentacle, Sam and Max, Indian Jones and Grim Fandango.
 The Secret of Monkey Island was considered one of best graphic adventure games.
 It had a good, humorous storyline complete with puzzles, exploration and melee combat gameplay elements.